ministryofjustice/security-guidance/docs/bluetooth.md

 Generally speaking, Bluetooth devices do not present extra problems when working with `OFFICIAL` material.
 However, the whole point of Bluetooth is to enable and simplify communications, so you need to be extra careful when using Bluetooth devices while working on `OFFICIAL-SENSITIVE` or higher material.

+## Contact details

+For any further questions relating to security, contact: [security@digital.justice.gov.uk](mailto:security@digital.justice.gov.uk), or for security advice, contact the Cyber Assistance Team [CyberConsultancy@digital.justice.gov.uk](mailto:CyberConsultancy@digital.justice.gov.uk).

-## Getting more help
+## Feedback

-Contact the Cyber Assistance Team by email: [CyberConsultancy@digital.justice.gov.uk](mailto:CyberConsultancy@digital.justice.gov.uk)
+> If you have any questions or comments about this guidance, such as suggestions for improvements, please contact: [itpolicycontent@digital.justice.gov.uk](mailto:itpolicycontent@digital.justice.gov.uk).